yuvalmGS/gigaspaces-wiki-jekyll/xap97net/poco-entries.markdown

 {% endinfo %}

 {% info title=Read-Only Properties %}
-Read-only properties (getter, without setter), are included in the entry, but when the object is deserialized, the value is not restored, since there's no setter.
+Read-only properties (getter, without setter), are included in the entry, but when the object is de serialized, the value is not restored, since there's no setter.
 This enables the space to be queried using such properties.
 There are two common scenarios for read-only properties:

 - Calculated value -- the property returns a calculated value based on other fields/properties.
 This isn't a problem, since no data is lost due to the 'missing' setter.
 - Access protection -- the class designer wishes to protect the property from outside changes.
 This is likely to be a problem, since the field value is lost.
 To prevent this problem, consider adding a private setter, or excluding the property, and including the field (as explained next).